-Although the OSHA standards referenced on this web page deal specifically with laboratories within the jurisdiction of Federal OSHA, there are twenty-five states and two U.S. Territories (Puerto Rico and the Virgin Islands) that have their own OSHA-approved occupational safety and health standards, which may be different from federal standards, but must be at least "as effective as" the federal standards.
+Although the OSHA standards referenced on this web page deal specifically with laboratories within the jurisdiction of Federal OSHA, there are twenty-eight OSHA-approved state plans, operating state-wide occupational safety and health programs.
+State Plans are required to have standard and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.
 Contact your local or state OSHA office for further information.
 Additional information is on available on the OSHA-approved state plans page.

 If you think your job is unsafe or if you have questions, contact OSHA at 1-800-321-OSHA (6742).
 Your contact will be kept confidential.
 We can help.
 For other valuable worker protection information, such as Workers' Rights, Employer Responsibilities, and other services OSHA offers, visit OSHA's Workers' page.